slackapi/node-slack-sdk/packages/webhook/README.md

 The webhook allows you to customize the HTTP [`Agent`](https://nodejs.org/docs/latest/api/http.html#http_class_http_agent) used to create the connection to Slack.
-Using this option is the best way to make all requests from your app through a proxy, which is a common requirement in many corporate settings.
+Using this option is the best way to make all requests from your app go through a proxy, which is a common requirement in many corporate settings.

 In order to create an `Agent` from some proxy information (such as a host, port, username, and password), you can use